 Nextflow enables scalable and reproducible scientific workflows using software containers.
 It allows the adaptation of data-driven, computational pipelines written in the most common scripting languages.

 Nextflow is available as a module on Apocrita.

-To run the latest installed version of Nextflow, simply load the
+To run the default installed version of Nextflow, simply load the

 $ module load nextflow $ nextflow help Usage: nextflow [options] COMMAND [arg...]